21 January, 2007

 Dominic (from Dive-n-Surf) sends me his great description of the critical attributes of demonstration-quality dive skills, and this helps us practice.

 Doing Knowledge Review #2.
-More skills practice with Gary (at left here).
-After three hours in the pool I'm less rusty and feeling more confident.
+More skills-practice with Gary (seen at left here).
+Three hours in the pool and I'm feeling more confident.

 Saturday 27-January:

-Declined Gary's offer for more pool practice, to focus on Knowledge Reviews #3-6 instead.
+Declined Gary's offer for more pool practice, to instead focus on Knowledge Reviews #3-6.

 Sunday 28-January: